 - Bake your dirt at 200 degrees until it reaches 180 internally.
 This is your at home version but I'll be honest, I don't want to deal with trays and trays of dirt in my oven.

 - Make a mix of equal parts compost, top soil, and sand.
 Again, you'll need to sterilize it, but this is a DIY homemade way of making your own.

 You can use a soil thermometer or go by the average temperature in your home.
-I don't use seedling mats or hot pads and the temperature in our living room is usually 65 to 75 degrees (cooler in early morning before the fire is built back up) and I haven't had an ounce of problem getting my seeds to germinate.
+I don't use seedling mats or hot pads and the temperature in our living room is usually 65 to 75 degrees (cooler in the early morning before the fire is built back up) and I haven't had an ounce of a problem getting my seeds to germinate.